 I got to know this story last year and I have even written about it (in Portuguese).
 Slate brought an article with lots of similar cases, some also involving children.
 We don’t recommend reading it if you are a sensitive person.
 It is revolting.
 Just to mention one of these cases, a driver in a BMW X6 reversed his car in a parking spot and hit a 3-year old boy, running over him.
 The video is below and we only publish it in order to show it is miserably true.

-After “accidentally” knocking the boy and passing over him, the driver goes forward, gets out of the car, passes over the boy’s body once again in reverse and leaves the car.
-There is no chance he has not seen what he has done.
+After knocking the boy and passing over him, the driver goes forward.
+When he gets out of the car, he seems to be unaware it did not have the parking brakes applied and passes over the boy’s body once again.
 He claimed to have confounded the boy with a trash bag and was not subject to any charges.
-Even after being recorded in the video above doing all this.
-We wish this driver an excruciating and extremely slow death.

 Killing behind the steering wheel seems not to bring legal consequences in most cases.
 Unless the clear intention to do so is caught on video, like the one above.
 In October 11, 2013, the physicist Kátia Vargas Leal Pereira got into a traffic discussion in Salvador, Brazil, with Emanuel Gomes Dias, who was riding a motorcycle with his sister, Emanuele, on the back seat.

 The physicist pursued the motorcycle and ran it over in one of the main avenues of that city.
 She is being charged with 1st degree murder and will face the jury God knows when.
 She recently had an appeal denied by the Brazilian Supreme Court and will probably be condemned to jail, but she is free until the final judgement.
 Seriously.